 The proposed Shell Canada Car Wash consists of a drive through automatic car wash.
-The significant noise sources associated with the car wash development include dryers, high pressure sprayers, and an idling vehicle.
+The significant noise sources associated with the car wash development include dryers, high pressure sprayers, and seven (7) idling vehicles awaiting entry to the car wash.
 CTM Design has indicated the dryer is an Aerodry Model A45 unit driven by 45 horsepower electric motor.
 The manufacturer indicates the dryer emits a sound pressure level of 82 dBA at 1.0 metres from the exterior door opening of the car wash.
 FDI Acoustics has assumed the entrance and exit doors of the car wash are open for 10% and 25% of the operating time, respectively based on information provided by CTM Design.
 The drying cycle is 60 seconds in duration with the exit door open during drying cycle.
-The assessment also considers one vehicle idling waiting to enter to the automatic car wash.
+The assessment also considers seven vehicles idling waiting to enter to the automatic car wash.
+The proposed Car Wash building will be contemplated to feature concrete walls, triple pane windows at the east side, and roll up entrance and exit doors.
 Figure 3 contains architectural renderings of the car wash building as furnished by CTM Design.

+Figure 3

-Figure 3 Car Wash Perspective View Shell Canada Car Wash 5826 Rochdale Boulevard, Regina Saskatchewan
+Car Wash Perspective View

+Shell Canada Car Wash 5826 Rochdale Boulevard, Regina Saskatchewan